SFDO-Tooling/CumulusCI/docs/2gp_testing.rst

 #.
 CumulusCI resolves dependencies as they are defined Product B's ``cumulusci.yml`` file,
    using the ``commit_status`` resolution strategy.
 CumulusCI matches the current branch and release against branches in the upstream dependencies to locate the most relevant 2GP packages for this testing process.
-   See dependency-resolution_ for more details.
+   See :ref:`dependency-resolution` for more details.
 #.
 CumulusCI installs suitable 2GP feature test packages for Product A and any other dependencies, if found,
    or falls back to 1GP packages if not found.
 #.
 CumulusCI installs a Project B 2GP feature test package, sourced from a GitHub commit status